-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
-Level of Difficulty: 2 Medium 86.
-Timothy purchased a new computer for his consulting practice on October 15th of the current year.
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Blooms: Analyze

+Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

+90. Timothy purchased a new computer for his consulting practice on October 15th of the current year.
 The basis of the computer was \$4,000.
 During the Thanksgiving holiday, he decided the computer didn't meet his business needs and gave it to his college-aged son in another state.
 The computer was never used for business purposes again.
 Timothy had \$50,000 of taxable income before depreciation.
 What is Timothy's total cost recovery expense with respect to the computer during the current year?